BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

 ```
 As you can see it Created the PSBT, and then Updated it with all the information it could find locally.

-From there, you need to use `walletprocesspsbt` to finalize it, as usual:
+From there, you need to use `walletprocesspsbt` to Finalize, as usual:
 ```
 $ psbt_new_f=$(bitcoin-cli walletprocesspsbt $psbt_new | jq -r '.psbt')
 ```